christophsax/tempdisagg/README.md

 Our [article in the R-Journal][article] describes the package and the theory of temporal disaggregation.

-Please send bug reports to <christoph.sax@gmail.com>, thank you!
+Please file bug reports on github or send an email to <christoph.sax@gmail.com>, thank you!